 Zinc helps to make new cells, process carbohydrate, fat and protein food and heal wounds.
 It’s found in animal products such as meat, shellfish and dairy foods.

-Adult men need 9.5 milligrams (mg) of zinc each day, while adult women need 7mg.
-The NHS recommends taking no more than 25 milligrams (mg) of zinc supplements each day unless told otherwise by a doctor.
+The NHS states that adult men need 9.5 milligrams (mg) of zinc each day, while adult women need 7mg.

 Other vegan sources of zinc